 A data controller is an organisation that collects and uses personal data and has responsibility for how the personal data is used and managed.

 A nominated person is the person in an organisation who has responsibility for monitoring compliance with the law and for ensuring that personal data is protected within an organisation.

-Yodel Delivery Network Limited provides a delivery service to our Clients and is the data controller those personal data provided by our Clients.
+Yodel Delivery Network Limited provides a delivery service to our Clients and is the data controller for the personal data provided by our Clients.
 Yodel Delivery Network Limited is registered in England, number: 05200072.
 Registered Office: Second Floor, Atlantic Pavilion, Albert Dock, Liverpool, Merseyside, L3 4AE.
 Yodel Delivery Network Limited’s website is www.yodel.co.uk.

 In the context of this privacy notice, when we use the term 'we' it means Yodel Delivery Network Limited.

 The person Responsible for Data Protection for Yodel Delivery Network Limited can be contacted on firstname.lastname@example.org